Marijuana And Teens: Dangers Of Kids Smoking Weed

 Effects Of Marijuana On Teenage Brain

 Pot can have many negative effects on the brain as well, making marijuana and the teenage brain another important topic to cover.
 Different marijuana types may also exhibit various effects, as the level of cannabinoids in them tend to vary.
-Understanding what does weed do to your brain is thus important.
+Understanding what weed does to the brain is thus important.

 Pot causes stimulation to occur in the release of mesolimbic dopamine.
 This is a neurotransmitter involved in several processes of the brain – and scientific studies have found dopamine has quite a significant impact on the addiction centers of the brain.
 Thus, this provides clear evidence of the addiction potential of marijuana – since there are physiological actions that occur when the drug is used.